polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 To boot into Linux, type `boot` in the HSS console.
 U-Boot and Linux will use UART1.
 When Linux boots, log in with the username `root` & the password `microchip`.

 ### Preparing an SD Card for the Icicle Kit
-Insert an SD Card (16 GB or 32 GB) into the card reader of your development computer.
+Insert an SD Card (16 GB or 32 GB) into the card reader of your host PC.
 If the SD card is auto-mounted, first unmount it manually.
 The following steps will allow you to check and unmount the card if required:

-After inserting your SD card, on the development computer, use `dmesg` to check what your card's identifier is.
+After inserting your SD card, on the host PC, use `dmesg` to check what your card's identifier is.
 ```
 $ dmesg | egrep "sd|mmcblk"
 ```